Entertainment & Special Event Insurance — Kelly Insurance Group

 OUTDOOR BLOCK PARTIES & COMMUNITY EVENTS

-City-permitted outdoor hip hop events, community concerts, and neighborhood block parties with live rap performances.
-Municipal permit requirements often require evidence of general liability insurance as a condition of permit issuance.
+City-permitted outdoor hip hop events, community concerts, and neighborhood block parties with live performances.
+Municipal permits frequently require evidence of general liability insurance as a condition of issuance.

 🎬